Billy Conway (drummer)

-Billy Conway (December 18, 1956 – December 19, 2021) was an American drummer best known for his work with Treat Her Right and Morphine.
+Billy Conway (December 18, 1956 – December 19, 2021) was an American drummer known for his work with Treat Her Right and Morphine.
 From 2013, he toured as a duo with Jeffrey Foucault.
 In recent years, he had also backed Chris Smither.
 A stripped-down approach characterized his bands, equipment, and playing.

 Background

 Conway was a native of Owatonna, Minnesota, south of Minneapolis.
 In the 1970s, he attended Yale University, where he became friends and bandmates with harmonica player Jim Fitting, who would also become part of Treat Her Right.
 Conway earned a degree in psychology.
 A member of the Class of 1979, he was captain of Yale's ice hockey team as a senior in the 1978–79 season.
 He was invited to try out for the 1980 U.S. Olympic hockey team, which performed the "Miracle on Ice", but could not after tearing a knee ligament.

 Treat Her Right

 After graduation, Conway and Fitting both moved to Boston, Massachusetts, where Conway taught at a school for emotionally disturbed adolescents.
 In 1985, they were introduced to the other two principals in Treat Her Right, Mark Sandman and David Champagne.

 One of the notable features of Treat Her Right was the cocktail drum that Conway used.
 This band was noted for its spare, spacious sound, of which the cocktail drum was an integral part.